nullikacademy/custom-lobechat/contributing/Basic/Test.md

 End-to-end testing is used to test the functionality and performance of the application in a real environment.
 It simulates real user operations and verifies the application's performance in different scenarios.

-Currently, there is no integrated end-to-end testing in LobeChat.
+Currently, there is no integrated end-to-end testing in OpenGPT.
 We will gradually introduce end-to-end testing in subsequent iterations.

 ## Development Testing

 ### 1. Unit Testing

 Unit testing is conducted on the smallest testable units in the application, usually functions, components, or modules.
-In LobeChat, we use [vitest][vitest-url] for unit testing.
+In OpenGPT, we use [vitest][vitest-url] for unit testing.

 #### Writing Test Cases